Media Hub

-Ask a recruiter: Startup or Corporate?
+Startup or Corporate?

-Read our latest instalment of our blog series titled ‘Ask a recruiter’, where we share questions we receive about interviews, CVs, the application process and really anything our candidates might be concerned or curious about.
-If you missed our last blog, make sure to check it out: “?Ask a recruiter: I received a NQ job offer but am looking to move elsewhere“)
+Read the latest instalment of our blog series titled ‘Ask a recruiter’, where we share questions we receive about interviews, CVs, the application process and really anything our candidates might be concerned or curious about.
+If you missed our last blog, make sure to check it out: “I received an NQ job offer but am looking to move elsewhere“)

-An Accounting & Finance Graduate based in London asks: “Should I look for work in a Startup or Corporate company?”
+An Accounting & Finance Graduate based in London asks: ‘Should I look for work in a Startup or Corporate company?’

 For many, the best way to find out what environment suits them is to keep their job search broad, taking in a range of roles and opportunities.
 However, there are some points you can start to consider from the beginning of your job search.
-There’s clearly a multitude of aspects to consider but I’ve picked out some vital points which will help you build a solid understanding of the two paths.
+There’s clearly a multitude of aspects to consider. but I’ve picked out some vital points which will help you build a solid understanding of the two paths.
 Let’s take a look…

 Working style